 The gender double bind is another colonialist theme, whereby women are effectively seen on the binary of angel versus demon.
 The angel stereotype is categorized by an overarching sense of helplessness, weakness, asexuality, loyalty, and a general association with the color white and cleanliness.
 On the other hand, the demon stereotype is categorized by strength, hypersexuality, and an association with the color black and dirtiness, as well as mutants and monsters.
 An easy example of how Needy demonstrates the angel stereotype is how after almost running over Jennifer in the middle of the night and being frightened as Jennifer, covered in blood jumps on the car and smashes the windshield, Needy speeds back home and cries out “Mommy?
 Mommy!”, instead of doing anything to actually stop Jennifer or figure out what was going on (Kusama, 56:18-57:04).
 This highlights Needy’s helplessness and weakness as relevant to the angel stereotype.
 To her credit, later in the movie, Needy actually takes initiative, reading into her school library’s occult section (because all school libraries in 2009 have an occult section), and is actually the one to kill jennifer, but these actions, especially the murder, are framed at a time in the movie to suggest that Needy is going through a transformation from angel to devil, which would explain her newfound initiative that is uncharacteristic of the angel type.
 In addition, throughout the film, Needy’s actions towards Chip are very similar to how a stereotypical angel would behave.
-In particular, Needy stayed loyal to Chip until the very end of the film, going so far as to kill Jennifer in her own bedroom with a bowie knife to avenge him (Kusama, 1:31:52), and Needy even has a framed picture of Chip in her cell after she gets sent to prison for murdering Jennifer (Kusama, 2:40).
+In particular, Needy stayed loyal to Chip until the very end of the film, going so far as to kill Jennifer in her own bedroom with a box knife to avenge him (Kusama, 1:31:52), and Needy even has a framed picture of Chip in her cell after she gets sent to prison for murdering Jennifer (Kusama, 2:40).
 On the opposite end of the spectrum, Jennifer is almost the prototypical example of a demon.
 Her hypersexuality is evident in numerous scenes throughout the film, ranging from short quips of wanting to try Ahmet’s “sea cucumber” at the bar (Kusama, 10:39), to grabbing Roman by the balls, also at the bar (Kusama, 11:05).
 In addition, there’s a nearly minute long scene of Jennifer making out with Needy in her bedroom after she nearly got run over (Kusama, 58:49-59:48).
 Jennifer’s demonic strength is also evident when she not only starts levitating, but also shortly after when she survives being impaled with a pool rod as she tries to kill Chip at a rundown pool during the spring formal in order to get her energy back (Kusama, 1:24:00 - 1:26:54).
 The juxtaposition of Needy as an angel and Jennifer as a demon highlights how strange it is that the two are (or at least were) “best friends forever” with necklaces to match.
 Similarly, the stark contrast between the two serves to underscore the changes that Needy goes through throughout the film.
 During the pep rally at the start of the film, it is almost impossible for one to imagine the pure and angelic Needy going on to kill Jennifer, but by comparing her to her “BFF” who normalizes murder throughout the film, the extensive lengths to which Needy has changed is given scope and context.